There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 - LinkedIn profile: Include the URL if you have one (ensure it’s updated).

-- Location: Mention your city and province; a full address isn’t necessary..
+- Location: Mention your city and province; a full address isn’t necessary.

 Avoid including unnecessary personal details like your date of birth, marital status or a photo, which aren’t relevant to your job qualifications and could introduce bias.

-3. Craft a compelling summary
+3. Write a strong summary

 Kick off your Canadian resume with a concise resume summary at the top.
-This should be a two to four sentence paragraph that presents a snapshot of your professional background, key achievements and skills.
+This should be a two- to four-sentence paragraph that presents a snapshot of your professional background, key achievements and skills.
 Tailored for experienced job seekers, this summary highlights your career highlights and core competencies.

 Alternatively, if you’re entry-level, transitioning careers or have employment gaps, a resume objective might better suit your needs.
 This statement outlines your career goals and how you plan to contribute to potential employers, emphasizing your eagerness to align with the company’s objectives.